nikkhilpareek/virtual_trading_app/README.md

 # Virtual Stock Trading App
 A easy to use app for learning stock trading.
 Use the In-App Currency to buy/sell stocks and learn how the stock market works.

-> TEAM: Nikhil Pareek, Drhruv Sharma, Deepak Vishwakarma
+> TEAM: Nikhil Pareek, Dhruv Sharma, Deepak Vishwakarma

 ## Features (Planned to be Added in the App)